tomiyee/appinventor-sources/appinventor/docs/markdown/reference/components/storage.md

 ### Events  {#GoogleSheets-Events}

 {:.events}

+{:id="GoogleSheets.AfterWriting"} AfterWriting(*procedureName*{:.text})
+: This event block is triggered when any write method to Google Sheets has completed.
+The name of the original write procedure is given as the `procedureName`, like 'WriteRange' and 'AddRow' for example.

 {:id="GoogleSheets.ErrorOccurred"} ErrorOccurred(*errorMessage*{:.text})
 : This event block is triggered whenever an API call encounters an error.
 Text with details about the error can be found in `errorMessage`